taosourcerer/source/README.md

 2. Long term trajectories in mind-space.
 Example: health.
 Money can buy that to a certain extent.
 3. Updates of the third kind, such as spiritual experiences, producing art, experiencing art.

-The key property the updates of the third kind have is independance from external rewards and hence they allow you to escape the incentive gradients in which you are societially embedded.
+The key property the updates of the third kind have is independence from external rewards and hence they allow you to escape the incentive gradients in which you are societally embedded.

-This project also has a number of desireable properties:
+This project also has a number of desirable properties:
 1. It is infinite.
 Once you achieve some finite goal, in order to be happy you need to find the next one.
 On the other hand, this is an infinite game in which some surprise is always around the corner.
 1. There is a gradient to follow.
 The next move is always almost obvious.
 Even when you get stuck with some part, the terrain is so wide that obvious improvements are always somewhere.
 1. You are free to play.
 You don't need anyone's permission.
 Anyone can clone this repo.
 Your success depends only on yourself.
 The shortest path between two points is a straight line.